fnando/i18n-js/README.md

    - pt-BR.github.repository (extraneous)
 ```

-This command will exist with status 1 whenever there are missing translations.
+This command will exit with status 1 whenever there are missing translations.
 This way you can use it as a CI linting.

 You can ignore keys by adding a list to the config file: